 Course Outline

-Introduction to Virtualization Concepts for Government
+Introduction to Virtualization Concepts

-• Benefits of virtualization for government operations
+• Components of VMware vSphere for government use

-Installing VMware ESXi for Government
+Installing VMware ESXi

-• ESXi host installation procedures for government systems
+• ESXi host installation for government systems

 • Configuring ESXi settings to meet government standards